NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/rsa_token.rst

 #.
 Access the `RDHPCS SSLVPN <https://sslvpn.rdhpcs.noaa.gov/>`_
 #.
 Enter your username; the "First.Last" portion of your NOAA email
    address.
 #.
-For the password, enter the 6-digit code shown on the fob.
+For the password, enter the 6-digit code shown on the fob, or the
+   8-digit code shown on the app.
 #.
 Follow the prompts to set a PIN.
 Use 4 to 8 alphanumeric characters.
 #.
 Confirm the PIN by re-entering it.
 #.
 Once complete, you may close that browser window.